mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "All these tracks are headed toward Rudjan," she said, observing carefully.
 "Would have been the children who couldn't swim that distance.
 They would have been captured by the blockade by now – never had a chance."

-I imagined myself part of that swarm of children, running for our lives, only to be scooped up by a regiment of Rudjanese soldiers.
+I imagined myself part of that swarm of children, running for our lives as rocks and ash came tumbling down from the sky and the ground, and then a regiment of Rudjanese soldiers comes to scoop us up.
 Would we be sold into slavery to work in the desert?
 Or killed on the spot?
 I decided not to answer that question right now.

 "How will we know when we get to the harbor?"
 I asked.